What to Do in Little River: The Gateway to the Banks Peninsula

 Little River is a great base to start exploring some of the lesser-known bays of the Banks Peninsula.
 Get on your bike (or e-bike for the hills) or in your car and start making your way around the peaceful and quiet bays like Port Levy, Pigeon Bay, Okains Bay and Little Akaloa – just to name a few.

-Location: Take the Summit Road, 10km east from Little River, and follow with signposts to the various bays.
+Location: Take the Summit Road, 10km (6 miles) east from Little River, and follow with signposts to the various bays.

 5. Visit Akaroa